-When we decided to move our business from Brooklyn to the Hudson Valley two years ago, one of our biggest concerns was community.
+When we decided to move our business from Brooklyn to the Hudson Valley in 2019, one of our biggest concerns was community.

 Hany’s Harvest was born at Pilot Works, at the time an incredible communal incubator kitchen where we grew our business alongside the awesome entrepreneurs behind companies like Blank Slate Kitchen, Nomad Trading Company and Spice Grove Roselle, to name just a few.
 The momentum and support we felt surrounded by such energetic small businesses was a source of inspiration that fueled us through some tough moments early on.